valeriybercha/gists/windows-10-setup.md

-# Windows 10: disabling trackers and removing default applications
+# Windows 10 setup: disabling trackers and removing default applications

 1. Checking Windows for latest updates (Settings - Updates & Security - Check for updates).
 If there are updates available, install them.
 2. Select 'Delivery Optimization' tab (left side) and make sure to switch off the 'Allow download from other PC's' parameter.